Cost Center Management Responsibility Procedure – 62.07.01

 Cost center numbers are determined using guidance from The National Center for Higher Education Management Systems, which identifies functions and where those functions are nationally accounted for in financial reports.
 The major functions within the college are instruction (1), public service (3), academic support services (4), student support (5), instructional support (6), plant operations and maintenance (7), and scholarship and fellowships (8).
 There are also several funds within the college: operating fund (10), continuing education (11), miscellaneous programs (13), restricted (20), agency (40), auxiliary (60), and plant funds (70, 72).

 Cost center managers are fiscally responsible for the transactions charged to the center.
-Managers are responsible for developing the annual cost center budget of revenues and expenses for the upcoming year in conjunction with their vice president.
-Area vice presidents oversee their budgets and those of their managers.
-Additionally, when acting as a cost center manager, each vice president is subject to the same responsibilities as cost center managers.
+Managers are responsible for developing the annual cost center budget of revenues and expenses for the upcoming year in conjunction with the president or their area vice president.
+The president or area vice presidents oversee their budgets and those of their managers.
+Additionally, when acting as a cost center manager, the president or area vice presidents are subject to the same responsibilities as cost center managers.

 Cost center managers are responsible for properly coding revenue and expenses on accounting documents as detailed in the chart of accounts.
 They must abide by all procurement procedures.
 They are required to monitor and review the monthly financial reports that detail expenses and revenues to verify the accuracy of the data contained in the reports.
 Discrepancies are to be brought to the attention of the finance office, promptly, to assist in proper accounting of revenues and expenses by functional area.